 He took immediate notice of my Math handicap when I had problems figuring the ages, prices and percentages involved with stamps and coins..

-He explained to me, with a logic and clarity that I could understand, the basics of exactly how numbers worked.
+He explained to me, with a logic and clarity that I could understand, the basics of how numbers work.

 It was about this time that my parents began to die.
-Daddy a slow, protracted death from ALS, and Mama of Stomach Cancer.
+My Father, a slow, protracted death from ALS, and Mother of Stomach Cancer.

 I needed a refuge, and I found that in the subjects that were previously forbidden to me because of my Math handicap.

-A book about Topology grabbed at the rebel in me with concepts like bottles with no inside, planes with only one side and tesseracts — bigger on the inside than outside.
+A book about Topology grabbed at the rebel in me with concepts like bottles with no inside, planes with only one side, tesseracts and other shapes that are larger inside than outside.

 It was Chaos Theory, Rebel Math and Rogue Logic and I was at once fascinated and strangely empowered.